-- 14.1 Envelopes and packages received in accordance with the provision of CPR 13 shall immediately on receipt be consecutively numbered and be placed in the custody of the Head of Legal and Democratic Services until the time appointed for the opening. - 14.2 Any officer receiving tenders shall indicate on the envelope or package the date and time of its receipt by him/her. - 14.3 Any tender received after the date and time indicated for the receipt of tenders shall not be considered unless in the opinion of the Director of Resources there is clear evidence that the tender was posted or hand delivered before the date for receipt of tenders in which case the relevant Head of Service shall have discretion to admit the tender to opening and consideration.
+- 14.1 Envelopes and packages received in accordance with the provision of CPR 13 shall immediately on receipt be consecutively numbered and be placed in the custody of the Head of Legal and Democratic Services until the time appointed for the opening. - 14.2 Any officer receiving tenders shall indicate on the envelope or package the date and time of its receipt by them. - 14.3 Any tender received after the date and time indicated for the receipt of tenders shall not be considered unless in the opinion of the Director of Resources there is clear evidence that the tender was posted through the main council office's letter box or hand delivered at the main council offices before the date for receipt of tenders in which case the relevant Head of Service shall have discretion to admit the tender to opening and consideration.
 Subject to this exception tenders which are received late shall be retained unopened by the Head of Legal and Democratic Services until after the result of the tendering process has been published to tenderers.